SolaceDev/maas-react-components/README.md

 ```tsx
 import React, { Component } from "react";

 import { SolaceButton } from "@solacedev/maas-react-components";

 //With custom named package

 import { SolaceButton } from "common-component";

 export default function Example() {
 	return <SolaceButton />;
 }
 ```

+## Development

+Follow the following steps to start component development on your local machines:

+1. Run `npm run install:dev`.
+This will install required packages both for storybook and component library.
+2. If this is the **first time** you are developing on this repo run `npm run dev:link`. **Note: this step is only required only once**.
+3. Run `npm start`.
+This should run the component and storybook library, all changes made to the components would be quickly reflected in component references created in storybook.

 ## License